 - Open a new browser tab or window and Create a number of new Munzees.
 With the labels I bought, I can fit 60 on a page of labels, so I started by creating that many.
 You can create up to 25 at a time.
 They’ll be on your Undeployed page in your Munzee profile.
-Name them whatever you want since you can change it when you actually deploy one.
+Name them whatever you want since you can change it when you actually deploy them.

 - Choose All Skins from the category selector and click Next.
 There are over 200 designs to choose from.

-- Oh, are you back?
-Good.
-The next few options I set like this:
+- The next few options I set like this:

 - Supress Munzee numbers – depends on whether or not you want the tiny little number below your QR code.
 Given the small size we’re printing, it is best to leave to check this box to hide the numbers.

 - Change QR Code Color – I would avoid doing so as the high contrast of black on white makes the codes easier to scan.
 Adjust this at your own risk.

 - Once you’ve entered all your codes, and set all the options.
 It’s time to generate some Munzees.
 Click Next.
 Then click Next again.
 Then, wait for the hamsters to complete your job.